rust-lang/rfcs/text/0000-sized-hierarchy.md

 - [eRFC: Minimal Custom DSTs via Extern Type (DynSized)][erfc_minimal_custom_dsts_via_extern_type], [CAD97][author_cad97], May 2022
-    - This RFC proposes a forever-unstable default-bound unsafe trait `DynSized` with `size_of_val_raw` and `align_of_val_raw`, implemented for everything other than `extern type`s.
+    - This RFC proposes a forever-unstable default-bound unsafe trait `DynSized` with `size_of_val_raw` and `align_of_val_raw`, implemented for everything other than extern types.
 Users can implement `DynSized` for their own types.
 This proposal doesn't say whether `DynSized` is a default bound but does mention a relaxed form of the trait `?DynSized`.
 - [rfcs#3319: Aligned][rfc_aligned], [Jules-Bertholet][author_jules_bertholet], Sep 2022